DeannaBonds/meteor-1.8-materialize-blaze-boilerplate/README.md

-# Meteor 1.8 MaterializeCSS Blaze Boilerplate
+# Meteor 1.8 MaterializeCSS Blaze Starter App

-Boilerplate project for Meteor 1.8, Blaze, ESLint, Sass, Meteortoys, Flow Router, using latest Meteor style guide.
+Starter APp project for Meteor 1.8, Blaze, ESLint, Sass, Meteortoys, Flow Router, using latest Meteor style guide.

 **This is a work in progress (_check back often_)**

+## Starter App
+I upgraded the status of this from boilerplate to starter app.
+I have included:
+* Meteor Accounts packaged with my reskinning in a Materialize look
+* Full Meteor Accounts support, including accounts section of the app for full account actions.
+* Items sample app page with materialize forms and my simpleschema errors to materialize error messages on each field
+* Responsive sidenav.
+* App broken into unauthorized, account, and app sections

 ## Yet to be done.
-* Add Generic item crud to mongo owned by user
+* Add Toast to M2M
 * Add Roles
 * Add Admin mode and user manager